w3c/wai-tutorials/source/images/complex.html.erb.md

 ## Description containing textual information
 {:.ex}

-The WAI-ARIA `aria-describedby` attribute can be used to link to a description of the image that is provided on the same web page, in a similar way to the [longdesc approach](#providing-a-link-to-the-long-description-via-longdesc).
+The WAI-ARIA `aria-describedby` attribute can be used to link to a description of the image that is provided anywhere on the same web page, in a similar way to the [longdesc approach](#providing-a-link-to-the-long-description-via-longdesc).
 The value of the attribute is the `id` of the element that provides the long description.

 Important: The element referenced by `aria-describedby` is treated like one continuous paragraph of text.
 Screen readers and other assistive technology do not have access to structural information, such as any headings and tables.
 They will read out or provide the text of any contained elements without indicating their structural relationships, and without the corresponding navigation mechanisms.
 As a result, this approach only works for long descriptions that are text-only, without needing structural information as was needed in the previous example.